 - King Henry

-The Dionaea B-52 is also referred to as a Giant Venus Flytrap because its traps average 2 inches in length, doubling the expected length of a standard plant.
+Mentioned earlier, the Dionaea B-52 is also referred to as the Giant Venus Flytrap because its traps average 2 inches in length, doubling the expected length of a standard plant.

 Another very large flytrap variety is the Dionaea Ginormous, which mimics the B-52 dimensions.
 The SD Kronos is reported to produce traps of 1.5-inches or slightly larger.

 The Red Dragon grows traps that measure from 1 to 2 inches, while the Big Mouth will generally grow a trap that is 1 inch.

 The majority of Venus Flytrap varieties have trap sizes that will vary between the 1 and 2 inch range.